prasunakunasani/AAFCjavaJunitLearning/Notes/Notes.md

     - unlike stubs, mocks can be dynamically created from code - at runtime
     - frameworks like mockito allow one to create a dummy class

+###### Commit: S3 Step 5
+- Building a mock for List in java - List in an interface

 #### Source:
 S1 - Spring and Hibernate for Beginners tutorials
 S2 - JUnit and Mockito Crash Course
-S3 - YT 'Mockito Tutorial - Mocking with Junit and Maven' (https://github.com/in28minutes/MockitoTutorialForBeginners)
+S3 - Mockito Tutorial with Junit Examples (https://github.com/in28minutes/MockitoTutorialForBeginners)

 #### Shortcuts:
 - In Idea, 'psvm' + tab gives: public static void main function